jantza/LunchnLearn/README.md

 # Building a real-time polls application with Node.js, AngularJS and MongoDB

+This is a branch of code from the source: http://www.ibm.com/developerworks/library/wa-nodejs-polling-app/

 This application allows you to create polls - and enables users to vote on polls, with the results updating in real-time.
 The app accompanies the IBM developerWorks article [Building a real-time application with Node.js, AngularJS and MongoDB](http://www.ibm.com/developerworks/library/wa-nodejs-polling-app/).